 Media competency for young and old

 How can children gain an understanding of and appreciation for the value of personal data?
 What impact do social networks have on the opinions of children and adolescents?
 What can and what should everyone beware of with app purchases?
 These are the type of questions answered by Deutsche Telekom via its initiative “Teachtoday” and website of the same name.
 This is where parents and educational staff will find important information and various materials for safe and competent media use, from our app with hints and tricks to our dossier on privacy or the Media Competence Test.
 Of course, it’s not only children who need guidance in the digital world.
-Telekom employees also regularly offer training for residents in assisted living on how to use their mobiles and the internet.
+The initiative 1001 truths wants to contribute, that everyone can deal with central phenomenon of digitization and understand them: themes are for example the Darknet, digital estate to data protection and security and much more – easy to understand, innovative and full of tips.
+The subjects are suitable for self-study and for multipliers, who work with different learning groups.
 Internationally, the individual country subsidiaries of Telekom have various projects committed to helping people in rural areas, seniors or people with disabilities learn how to use the internet and smartphones.

 Internet access for every student – the Telekom@School initiative

 In today's society, Internet access is a prerequisite for equal education opportunities.
 Because of this, we offer a free broadband connection to all general education schools throughout Germany through our Telekom@School infrastructure project.